EngineScript/simple-wp-optimizer/readme.txt

 No, the plugin has a simple interface where you can toggle features on and off.

 == Changelog ==

-= Unreleased =
+= 1.5.10 =
-* FILE CLEANUP: Removed changelog.txt file as per updated version control guidelines - only maintaining readme.txt (WordPress.org) and CHANGELOG.md (developers)
-* DOCUMENTATION: Updated copilot instructions to streamline changelog maintenance to two files instead of three
+* MAINTENANCE: Updated changelog and version references across documentation files for new release
+* DOCUMENTATION: Synced CHANGELOG.md and readme.txt as per project standards
+* NO CODE CHANGES: This release is documentation and changelog only

 = 1.5.9 =
 * REQUIREMENTS: Updated minimum WordPress version requirement to 6.5+ across all files for modern WordPress compatibility